-Further to these general rules, a specific set of requirements have been enacted in relation to the cases where the labels mentions the country of origin or the place of provenance of a food product, whereas this country of origin or place of provenance is not the same as that of its primary ingredient (e.g. cans of peeled tomatoes processed in Italy with tomatoes grown in another EU or non-EU country).
+Further to these general rules, a specific set of requirements have been enacted in relation to the cases where the labels mentions the country of origin or the place of provenance of a food product, whereas this country of origin or place of provenance is not the same as that of its primary ingredient43 (e.g. cans of peeled tomatoes processed in Italy with tomatoes grown in another EU or non-EU country).

-A specific implementing regulation has been enacted to further define the requirements applicable in relation to this particular hypothesis.
+A specific implementing regulation has been enacted to further define the requirements applicable in relation to this particular hypothesis44.
 It will be become applicable on 1 April 2020.
-This Regulation requires that in case the country of origin or the place of provenance of a primary ingredient is not the same as the given country of origin or the given place of provenance of the food, then the country of origin or the place of provenance of the primary ingredient must be indicated.
+This Regulation requires that in case the country of origin or the place of provenance of a primary ingredient is not the same as the given country of origin or the place of the food, then the country of origin or the place of provenance of the primary ingredient must be indicated45.